vizdata-f21/project-1-ctrl_alt_elite/README.md

   - `lat` (double): Latitude of user
   - `long` (double): Longitude of user

+## Question 1 \<- Update title to relate to the question you’re answering

 ### Introduction

 (1-2 paragraphs) Introduction to the question and what parts of the